yongddeng/yongddeng.github.io/_posts/2026-01-07-virtualisation.md

 Build half and run half mirror each other: mechanism/benefit, then cost, then mitigation.
 {% endcomment %}

-Isolation alone did not make a workload shippable while dependency packaging remained manual.
-Docker answered with a declarative, layered image model, where an [image]() on disk is an immutable filesystem (fs) template, built once to serve many workloads.
-One uses a [Dockerfile]() to build the image's rootfs through FROM, RUN, and COPY steps, yet identical layers are stored once and skipped on pulls, and each step instead yields a content-addressed read-only layer (i.e. fs diff).
-The [open container initiative]() (OCI) standardised image and runtime specifications, letting an image run on any compliant engine, while registries such as [Docker hub]() distribute the images.
+Isolation itself was old, running from FreeBSD jails (2000) and Solaris Zones (2005) to Linux's [LXC](https://linuxcontainers.org/) (2008).
+Yet none made a workload shippable while dependency packaging remained manual.
+[Docker]() (2013) resolved it with a declarative, layered image model, where an [image]() on disk is an immutable filesystem (fs) template, built once to serve many workloads.
+A [dockerfile]() prescribes the image's rootfs through FROM, RUN, and COPY steps, each yielding a content-addressed read-only layer (i.e. fs diff), so identical layers are stored once and skipped on pulls.
+That is, a Dockerfile captures the machine's setup as text, versioned and rebuilt rather than maintained by hand.

+Every FROM chain bottoms out at *scratch*, an empty image that a distro's userland enters as a plain tarball of files.
+What enters above it varies by need, from a full distro userland (*ubuntu*, ~78 MB) through busybox-based [*alpine*]() (~7 MB) down to [distroless image]()s holding libc and the application binary alone.
+Formally, what an image bundles is a program's transitive dependency closure cut at the system call boundary (i.e. a userland but never a kernel).
+The [open container initiative]() (OCI) standardises image and runtime specifications to make images portable across compliant engines, and registries such as [docker hub]() and [elastic container registry]() (ECR) distribute them.

 {% comment %}
 Image A: FROM ubuntu:22.04, installs flask → 2 layers [ubuntu, flask]